anujkr3009/Healthcare_anaysis--Patient_waiting_list/README.md

 # Healthcare_anaysis--Patient_waiting_list

-The process of creating a dashboard in Power BI consist of following steps: \n 1.Requirement Gathering
+## The process of creating a dashboard in Power BI consist of following steps:
+1.Requirement Gathering
 2.Data Collection
 3.Data Transformation & Modelling